How social media impacts the customer journey

 Why not make some bespoke graphics, use GIFs or utilise customer service teams to send short Twitter Videos to customers saying thanks?

 And if you’ve created the tutorial videos and other content outlined above to help use your product better you can share links to that too.

 Your customers are your best and biggest sales team.
 Make them feel appreciated for their engagement with your brand.

 This can be as simple as always responding to queries, questions and saying thanks for positive reviews, but why not do something extra special for them.
 These customer advocates in turn provide a trusted voice to their friends and family, boosting the brand awareness of your business even more so throughout their networks.

 A further step would be to ask customers to leave reviews or comments on your social channels and within the ‘thank you’ page following their order or ‘delivery confirmed’ emails when they receive it.

 Going above and beyond for your customers will reap your own rewards.

-Learn more about Fresh Egg’s social media services to find out more.
+Learn more about Fresh Egg’s SEO services to find out more.